Badang: Mythology

 Badang was a Malay boy from Batu Pahat, in the northern part of the Sultanate of Johor (corresponds to the modern day state of Johor, Malaysia).
 He was the only son of two poor farmers who worked hard until the day they died.
 As a young man, Badang worked as a coolie for the rich farmer Orang Kaya Nira Sura in a place called Salung or Saluang in Aceh, Sumatra (modern-day Indonesia).
 Badang was small-statured and the weakest of his group.
 Their job was to clear through the undergrowth to make way for new fields.
 As slaves, they didn't get paid and received only a few handfuls of rice each day.
 This was hardly enough to satisfy the hunger of such arduous work, so Badang relied on catching fish for extra sustenance.
 He set his fish-traps along the stream every evening and gathered the net the following morning.

 One day, Badang found that the fish-traps he laid in a river contained bones and scales.
 He prepared the fish-traps again, but the same incident went on for several days.
 Badang armed himself with a rattan stick, or a parang in some versions, and hid in the bushes of the jungle.
 The creature taking his fish was a demon, Jembalang air/hantu air or water spirit capable of taking the form of any flora and fauna which lives around bodies of water, described as having eyes red as fire, long matted hair, and a long beard covering its chest or reaching its waist.

 Badang seized the demon and tied its hair to a rock.
 The demon begged for mercy and promised to grant Badang any wish if he spared his life.
 Badang wished for strength so that he would not tire working.
 The demon said that if Badang wanted great strength, he would have to swallow whatever he coughs up.
 The demon then vomited and Badang ate its vomit.
-In some versions the demon coughed out two red gems called geliga for Badang to swallow.
+In some sanitised versions the demon coughed out two red gems called geliga for Badang to swallow.

 Badang became immensely strong.
 One day, Nira Sura wanted to expand his farm land in Baruah.
 But Nira Sura found out that Badang was resting in mid day and he suspected that Badang didn't do his work.
 Nira sura found that a large section of the forest was cleared so quickly and Badang explained everything that had transpired.
 The landowner was so grateful for the servant's loyalty that he freed Badang from slavery on the condition that he never boasts of his strength and uses it to help others.
 When news of Badang's feat reached the Kingdom of Singapura, the Raja Sri Rana Wicrama invited Badang to the kingdom, to appoint him a Raden (a princely title).